How Much Does a 3D Printer Cost? Calculate the ROI Now

 Calculating cost per part requires accounting for the costs of equipment ownership, material, and labor.
 It’s helpful to understand the factors that influence each of these cost components, and the questions to ask to evaluate alternative production methods and uncover hidden costs.

 Desktop 3D printers have achieved tremendous progress in recent years in lowering equipment ownership costs.
-With a price tag 10-100 times lower than industrial 3D printers and the capability to produce thousands of parts over their lifetime, the equipment ownership cost can become negligible.
+With a price point 10-100 times lower than industrial 3D printers and the capability to produce thousands of parts over their lifetime, the equipment ownership cost can become negligible.

 Questions to ask: